notwarnite/iOS-snippets/PagedScrollview/README.md

-Built to demonstrate scoll target behaviour in iOS17
+Image Carousel to demonstrate scoll target behaviour in iOS17